humanmarketing/fastech-gatsby/src/pages/commercial-refrigeration/index.md

     - image: /img/icon-cutting-edge-2x.png
       header: Cutting-Edge Technology
       text: >
-        Save on utilities and get the cleanest air possible.
+        Save on utilities and get the highest performance possible.
 It’s a win-win for your organization, employee health and the environment.
     - image: /img/icon-experien-2x.png
       header: Unrivaled Experience
       text: >